-We would like to take this opportunity to acknowledge that we are gathered on the traditional territories of the people of the Treaty 7 region in Southern Alberta.
-The Nations of the Treaty 7 region are: the Siksika, Piikani, and Kainai First Nations, who, altogether, form the Siksikaitsitapi (Blackfoot Confederacy).
-The Chiniki, Bearspaw, and Goodstoney First Nations, who, altogether form the Îethka Nakoda Wîcastabi Stoney Nakoda First Nations; and the Tsuut'ina First Nation.
-The City of Calgary is also homeland to the historic Northwest Métis and to Métis Nation of Alberta, Region 3.
-We acknowledge all urban Indigenous Calgarians who have made Calgary their home.
+The Plan acknowledges that we are gathered on the ancestral and traditional territories of the people of the Nations that made Treaty 7.
+These Nations in Southern Alberta are: the Siksika, Piikani, Amskaapipiikani and Kainai First Nations, who, altogether, form the Siksikaitsitapi (Blackfoot Confederacy); the Îethka Nakoda Wîcastabi (Stoney Nakoda) First Nations, comprised of the Chiniki, Bearspaw, and Goodstoney First Nations; and the Tsuut'ina First Nation.
+The city of Calgary is also homeland to the historic Northwest Métis and to Métis Nation of Alberta, Region 3.
+The Plan acknowledges all urban Indigenous Calgarians who have made Calgary their home.

-Guided by the White Goose Flying Report, The City's response to the findings and calls to actions of the Truth and Reconciliation Commission, and the Indigenous Policy, a Council-approved policy which outlines meaningful ways forward and policy opportunities to grow from and build common ground, we are beginning to explore how to better understand and act on our shared foundations with Indigenous peoples within the traditional territories that Calgary situates within.
-While discussions continue regarding our own actions and efforts as a department, we are committed to beginning to actively explore ways to redefine our understandings, our assumptions, our relationships, and our abilities to build a more inclusive and equitable city based on our shared foundations.
+Guided by the White Goose Flying Report, The City's response to the findings and calls to actions of the Truth and Reconciliation Commission, and the Indigenous Policy, a Council-approved policy which outlines meaningful ways forward and policy opportunities to grow from and build common ground, The City is beginning to explore how to better understand and act on our shared foundations with Indigenous peoples within the traditional territories that Calgary situates within.
+While discussions continue regarding our own actions and efforts, The City is committed to beginning to actively explore ways to redefine our understandings, our assumptions, our relationships and our abilities to build a more inclusive and equitable city based on our shared foundations.